 Before you read what follows brush up on supersaturation.

-Ninety nine people who formed one calcium oxalate stone and drank so much they produced 2.6 liters a day of urine formed 12 new stones in five years (Group 1).
-A hundred more just like them who produced only 1 liter of urine daily formed 27 stones in the same time.
+Of ninety nine people who formed one calcium oxalate stone and drank so much they produced 2.6 liters a day of urine 12 formed one or more new stones in five years (Group 1).
+Among one hundred more just like them who produced only 1 liter of urine daily 27 formed one or more new stones during the same time.